Azure/azure-functions-sql-extension/README.md

 ## Supported SQL Server Versions

-This extension supports all versions of SQL Server currently in support under the [Product and Services Lifecycle](https://learn.microsoft.com/lifecycle/products) (currently SQL Server 2014 or higher).
-Using versions of SQL Server that are out of support may result in unexpected or incorrect behavior, so it is recommended to only use supported versions with this extension.
+This extension uses the [OPENJSON](https://learn.microsoft.com/sql/t-sql/functions/openjson-transact-sql) statement which requires SQL Server 2016 or higher and a database compatibility level of 130+.
+Older versions will currently fail to execute properly.

-For more information about options with out-of-support versions see the [SQL Server end of support options](https://learn.microsoft.com/sql/sql-server/end-of-support/sql-server-end-of-support-overview) page.
+For more information about options to upgrade versions see the [SQL Server end of support options](https://learn.microsoft.com/sql/sql-server/end-of-support/sql-server-end-of-support-overview) page.

 ## Known Issues

 - Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
 These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.
 - Input bindings against tables with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME' will assume that the values are in UTC format.
 - Trigger bindings will exhibit undefined behavior if the SQL table schema gets modified while the user application is running, for example, if a column is added, renamed or deleted or if the primary key is modified or deleted.
 In such cases, restarting the application should help resolve any errors.

 ## Telemetry